 Our training and evaluation loop is based on CleanRL~\citep{cleanrl}.
-The anonymized code base is available on \url{https://anonymous.4open.science/r/ieqn}.
+The code base is available on \url{https://github.com/samijullien/ieqn}.

-\subsection{Sharing the mapper's parameters}
+\section{Sharing the mapper's parameters}

-Sharing the mapper's parameters across states and actions allows to lighten the computational burden, as it is part of the goal of this paper.
-We found this technique to work well in practice on the Atari5 benchmark, although it requires additional assumptions in theory.
+Sharing the mapper's parameters across states and actions allows us to lighten the computational burden, which is part of the goal of this paper.
+We found this technique to work well in practice on the Atari-5 benchmark, although it requires additional assumptions in theory.
 We review these assumptions in this section.

-\citet{expectile-location-scale} showed that there exists such a shared mapping between quantile and expectile a when the regression follows a location-scale model, i.e., for random variables $X$ and $Y$:
+\citet{expectile-location-scale} show that there exists such a shared mapping between quantiles and expectiles when the regression follows a location-scale model, i.e., for random variables $X$ and $Y$:

 where $\mu$ and $\sigma$ are continuous functions, $\varepsilon$ is centered and finite-variance, and $\varepsilon, X$ are independent.
 When the return distribution follows this model, $X$ being the state-action variable in this context, sharing the mapper's parameters is theoretically valid.
 While this may seem limiting, it does not require all state-action pairs to be allocated the same distributions, only that they share a common shape.
-Moreover, the location-scale family is quite broad, as it includes, e.g., Normal, Student, Cauchy, GEV distributions, and more.
+Moreover, the location-scale family is quite broad, as it includes, e.g., Normal, Student, Cauchy, GEV distributions, and more~\citep{WeiEA2014}.